Air India decides to procure Airbus A350 aircraft; first plane's delivery likely by March 2023 | Business

 - India

-The Tata Group-owned Air India has decided to procure its maiden batch of wide-bodied A350 aircraft of Airbus and the first plane is likely to be delivered to the airline by March 2023, sources said on Wednesday.
+The Tata Group-owned Air India has decided to procure its maiden batch of wide-bodied A350 aircraft of Airbus and the first plane is likely to be delivered to the airline by March 2023, sources have said.

 However, it was not immediately clear how many A350 aircraft will be purchased by Air India.